wangyj641/ReAct-agent/README.md

-# ReAct agent for generating source code
+# ReAct agent Code assistant

-Implement a simple agent to generate source code automatically.
+A ReAct agent to help you coding.
+It wil generate source code automatically according to your request

 ### Set AI model environment